 How Will You Measure Success in Social Media Advertising?

 Every business is going to approach this question differently.
-Many businesses measure success by the number of sold products, the number of leads generated, or the number of potential customers engaged.
+Many businesses measure success by the number of sold products, leads generated, or potential customers engaged.

 How Much Should Your Business Spend on Social Media?